 Also, here’s the best part: I just read Eric this list and the first thing he said was, “That’s your dad’s list from last year I’m pretty sure.”
 No, Eric.
 No it isn’t.
 It’s just basically the same as last years.
 Oh Dad.
 I love you.

-Dark Chocolate Cherry Oatmeal Cookies from The Food Charlatan
+Dark Chocolate Cherry Oatmeal Cookies on parchment paper.

-Dark Chocolate Cherry Oatmeal Cookies from The Food Charlatan
+Dark Chocolate Cherry Oatmeal Cookies on a blue napkin.

 I am also a recent convert to nuts in cookies.
 I’m freaking 30 years old now, yet the childhood aversion to nuts in cookies is STILL holding strong, even though I love nuts in most situations.
 It was these Texas Cowboy Cookies (which also feature pecans.
 You gotta try these, it’s a top recipe on my site.
 They have a ton of mix-ins, just like today’s recipe, and also just like today’s recipe, I didn’t trust them at first.) and also these Levain Bakery Chocolate Chip Cookies from A Bountiful Kitchen that convinced me to repent of my no-nut ways.
 (Brownies, however, should NOT have nuts.
 In ANY situation.
 I’m sorry, it’s just the truth.
 If you are family members with a nuts-in-brownies lover, go halfsies like for these Nana’s Famous Fudge Brownies.)